Unión del Barrio: Activities

-The UdB have taken part in an organised marches against the immigration policies of Donald Trump and activities of ICE, with at least one seeing thousands of participants.
-The union have also undertaken community patrols aimed at disrupting raids by Immigration and Customs Enforcement, as well as starting workshops to inform illegal migrants of their legal rights when dealing with ICE.
+The UdB have taken part in an organized marches against the immigration policies of Donald Trump and activities of ICE, with at least one seeing thousands of participants.
+The union have also undertaken community patrols aimed at disrupting raids by Immigration and Customs Enforcement, as well as starting workshops to inform undocumented migrants of their legal rights when dealing with ICE.
 The unarmed patrols date back to 1992, and draw their inspiration from the Black Panther Party.

 The patrols, at least in South Los Angeles, were reportedly dormant for an unknown period of time before being reactivated in 2025 following an increase in ICE activities.
 They would following this also form the Community Self-Defense Coalition with more than 50 other groups to coordinate efforts to resist ICE actions.
 Meanwhile, in San Diego County the group had between November 2024 and April 2025 run at least 60 patrols, encountering ICE agents on eight different occasions.